COVID-19-BOT/COVID-19/README.md

 # COVID-19 BOT
-COVID-19 Twitter Bot ran by Sloth
+COVID-19 Twitter Bot ran by Sloth_on_meth

 This repository contains the source code used by the Twitter BOT account https://twitter.com/subgap.
 Feel free to open a Pull Request if you'd want to change anything.